 - maintain your presence on LinkedIn and other social media and follow key brands/fashion influencers

-- listen to fashion podcasts such as Vogue Podcast, BOF podcast, Fashion No Filter, Fashion Hags, Fashion Fix, Oh Boy, The Cutting Room Floor and Unravel: A Fashion Podcast
+- listen to fashion podcasts such as Vogue Podcast, BOF Podcast, Fashion No Filter, Fashion Hags, Dressed: The History of Fashion, Oh Boy, Fashion Revolution Podcast and Unravel: A Fashion Podcast

 - attend trade shows such as Moda and Pure London

-- read fashion consumer magazines as well as industry publications such as Women’s Wear Daily, Drapers and The Business of Fashion
+- read content in fashion consumer magazines, as well as industry publications and websites, such as Women’s Wear Daily, Drapers and The Business of Fashion

 - follow fashion blogs and vlogs